 The characteristics of the application can have an impact on mirroring strategies as well.
 Synchronous mirroring, in which both copies of the data are updated before the write is confirmed to the application, keeps the data sets in synch, but it is usually more expensive and can degrade performance.
 Asynchronous mirroring, in which the second data set may be cached, can save on network costs, but it doesn't guarantee data set coherency in the event of a problem.
 Costs aside, performance is one of the key factors in choosing between synchronous and asynchronous mirroring.
 The question here is "how fast is fast enough?"
 For a batch-oriented application a delay of several seconds may be acceptable or even unnoticeable; for a transaction-based system or a highly interactive application such as CAD, even a second may be too long.

 Economics becomes especially important when considering mirroring for non-disaster-related reasons.
-For example if you are considering mirroring a data set to improve performance you have to balance the
+For example if you are considering mirroring a data set to improve performance you have to balance the cost of mirroring against the cost of other solutions, such as more powerful servers and bigger data pipes.

 With a remotely mirrored site, especially an asynchronous one, it may be worthwhile to distribute the intelligence of the mirroring system by putting a server or similar device at the remote site.
 This makes it easier to guarantee the integrity of the data and to do a failover if necessary, at the expense of some additional cost and possibly introducing more latency into the system.